 Contact : firstname.lastname@example.org

 The Wild Honey Collective is a Michigan indie-folk collective formed in the summer of 2020 by Tommy McCord (vocals, guitar, mandolin), Danielle Gyger (vocals, fiddle, guitar, mandolin, accordion), Timmy Rodriguez (vocals, bass, keys, guitar), and Dan O’Brien (vocals, banjo, bass, keys, accordion, guitar).
 Wild Honey came together as a form of catharsis amid the COVID-19 pandemic – with no shows to play, these four musicians came together on a back porch in rural Michigan to play traditional folk songs and write new material.
-Quickly building a catalog, the core four band members began a series of socially-distanced recording sessions that lasted for the duration of the fall season, with many makeshift home studio spaces around Michigan pressed into service to create the acoustically rich and vocal harmony-oriented 11-track The Wild Honey Collective: Volume 1 full-length debut album, released in January 2021 via GTG Records.
+Quickly building a catalog, the core four band members began a series of socially-distanced recording sessions that lasted for the duration of the fall season, with many makeshift home studio spaces around Michigan pressed into service to create the acoustically rich and vocal harmony-oriented 11-track The Wild Honey Collective: Volume 1 full-length debut album, released digitally in January 2021 via GTG Records and on vinyl by GTG and Recess Ops in June 2021.

 “Impressive country and Americana-hued music.” – Local Spins